 - Being overweight

 Ninety per cent of people with diabetes have Type 2.
-Type 2 diabetes is usually treated with lifestyle changes and might require oral medications.
+Type 2 diabetes is usually treated with lifestyle changes and oral medications.
 Insulin might also be needed if the body is not producing enough on its own.
 Poorly managed diabetes may lead to damage to your nerves and organs.